zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/ICAP-Inter-exchange-Client-Address-Protocol.rst

 the user.
 Unfortunately, this is a heavily regulated and centralised service accessible only to large, well-established institutions.
-The present protocol, ICAP, may be viewed as a decentralised version of it suitable for any institutions containing funds on the Ethereum system.
+The present protocol, ICAP, may be viewed as a decentralised version of it suitable for any institutions containing funds on the Expanse system.

 IBAN
 ~~~~